williamouyang/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 #### New Function for Replacing Strings

-Use the Expression Language function `String.replaceFirst` to replace the first occurrence of a string.
+Use the [Expression Language](/reference/okta_expression_language/index.html) function `String.replaceFirst` to replace the first occurrence of a string.

 Example:

-* `String.replaceOnce("This list includes chores", "is", "at") = "That list includes chores"`
+`String.replaceOnce("This list includes chores", "is", "at") = "That list includes chores"`

-In release 2016.41, we also provided the basic string replacement function [`String.replace`]().
+In release 2016.41 we introduced the string replacement function [`String.replace`](), which replaces each instance of the specified string.

 ### Platform Bug Fixed